 - 2 tbsp freeze dried strawberry powder

-In a medium bowl whip softened butter.
-(The butter should be soft but still hold shape) Add sweet and condensed milk and vanilla and whip until well combined.
+- In a medium bowl whip softened butter.
+(The butter should be soft but still hold shape) Add sweetened condensed milk and vanilla and whip until well combined.
 If you frosting separates, which sometimes happens if the water content of the butter is too high, don't worry it will still work in the recipe.
-Alternatively, you can use 1 1/2 cups of prepared frosting.
+Alternatively, you can use 1 ½ cups of prepared frosting.

 Happy Valentine’s Day!! xo